bintulab/HT-recruit-Analyze/README.md

 If there is an additional FASTQ file for the same sample (e.g. it was re-sequenced at a later date for more depth), you can add it to the counts with `-a PathToFASTQ`.

-You can then do this optional step to check the diversity and uniformity of the elements' count distributions.
+# Check the diversity and uniformity of the count distributions
+`plotDist.py OutputName Data/Sample1_Bound_counts.csv Data/Sample1_Unbound_counts.csv... -l Label1 Label2 ...`

 You can list as many count file names as needed.
-`plotDist.py OutputName Data/Sample1_Bound_counts.csv Data/Sample1_Unbound_counts.csv... -l Label1 Label2 ...`

 # Compute OFF:ON ratios
 Compare the read counts between your OFF and ON samples for a given bio-replicate.